prooph/message-flow-analyzer/docs/message-flow.md

 Message flow node objects are immutable, too.
 Hence, those methods return new node instances instead of modifying the original one.

-The built-in `class visitors` shipped with the analyzer use a `Prooph\MessageFlowAnalyzer\MessageFlow\NodeFactory` to create the nodes.
-The factory is a proxy to the named constructors with an option to call a custom `Node` implementation instead of the default one.
+The built-in `class visitors` use a `Prooph\MessageFlowAnalyzer\MessageFlow\NodeFactory` to create nodes.
+The factory is a proxy to the named constructors with an option to call a custom `Node` implementation.
 This allows you to easily override default attributes.
 Again see `configuration` page for details.

 Here is an example of a `class visitor` that inspects a reflected php class and if it is a `prooph message` the visitor: